obinesto/youtube-clone/README.md

 - @supabase/supabase-js for database operations
 - @tanstack/react-query for data management
 - Firebase for additional services
+- YouTube Data API for video data
+- Sentry for error tracking and management
 - Various UI utilities and helpers

 ## 🚀 Getting Started